Welcome to the Live, Interactive Planetarium Symposium website!

 LIPS is different from other planetarium conferences in several key ways:

 - This is not a full-dome movie festival; instead it focuses on skills and techniques for live lessons.
-While there are vendor demonstrations, these are live, interactive teaching demonstrations.
+While there are sponsor demonstrations, these are live, interactive teaching demonstrations.

 - There are no true "lectures" at LIPS; all sessions should be interactive.
 Prospective presenters: Remember that attendees are coming to LIPS because they do (or want to start to do) live, interactive lessons.
 This audience wants to actively take part in sessions, not observe passively.